rowickalab/qDSB-Seq/README.md

 Linux: Fedora 20

 ### Installing R version 3.5.1
-1. Download R from http://cran.us.r-project.org/, click “Download R for Linux” to download latest version.
+1. Download R from http://cran.us.r-project.org/, click “Download R for Linux” to download the latest version.
 2. Install R. Leave all default settings in the installation options.
 ### R package dependencies
 Once R is installed, type ‘R’ to enter into console, install the packages needed: